4d/docs/docs/ViewPro/method-list.md

 ![](../assets/en/ViewPro/vp-create-table.png)

-When a table has been created with this command, you typically modify its contents using the [VP SET TABLE COLUMN ATTRIBUTES](#vp-set-table-column-attributes) command.

 In *rangeObj*, pass the cell range where the table will be created.

 In *tableName*, pass a name for the table.
 The name must: